 So we can trust Him.
 Because even though we fail, He is faithful.

-Teach your kids that truth—teach them the story of Esau and Jacob. 😉
+And that’s why it’s important to teach the story of Esau and Jacob!
+So teach your kids that truth.
+Teach them the story of Esau and Jacob.